beejjorgensen/cs344_curriculum/week07/project-7.md

 ### Initial Allocation

-On the very first call to `myalloc()`, we won't have any heap space.
+On the very first call to `mymalloc()`, we won't have any heap space.
 Allocate 1024 bytes of heap with:

 ```